-The appellant must pay the \$500 docket fee, plus \$5.00 processing fee, to the clerk of the district court when the Notice of Appeal is filed.
+The appellant must pay the \$600 docket fee, plus \$5.00 processing fee, to the clerk of the district court when the Notice of Appeal is filed.

-An appellant who cannot afford to pay the fee must file in the district court a motion for "in forma pauperis"("IFP") status unless the district court already permitted the defendant to proceed IFP in that court and has not revoked that status.
+An appellant who cannot afford to pay the fee must file in the district court a motion for "in forma pauperis" ("IFP") status unless the district court already permitted the defendant to proceed IFP in that court and has not revoked that status.
 See 28 U.S.C. §1915; FRAP 24.
+If the district court has denied or revoked IFP status, stated that "no appeal would be taken in good faith," or stated that the "appeal is frivolous pursuant to 28 U.S.C. § 1915(d)," the appellant must pay the filing fee or make a motion in this Court for IFP.

-If the district court has denied or revoked IFP status, the appellant must pay the fee or make a motion in the Court of Appeals for IFP status.
 The motion to proceed IFP must include the Court's T-1080 Motion Information Statement (see Motions, below), a statement explaining the merit of the appeal, and Financial Affidavit Form CJA-23.
 The motion must be served on all other parties in the case, and a proof of service form must be submitted with the motion.
 The motion papers must be typed or legibly printed.

-Within 14 days of the filing of the notice of appeal, if the fee has not been paid, an appellant must (1) move for IFP status in the district court; (2) move for IFPstatus in the Court of Appeals if the district court has denied or withdrawn IFP status; or, (3) notify the Court of Appeals that the appellant will make a motion for IFP status within 30 days of the service of notice that the district court has denied a pending request for IFP status.
+Within 14 days of the filing of the notice of appeal, if the fee has not been paid, an appellant must (1) move for IFP status in the district court; (2) move for IFP status in the Court of Appeals if the district court has denied or withdrawn IFP status; or, (3) notify the Court of Appeals that the appellant will make a motion for IFP status within 30 days of the service of notice that the district court has denied a pending request for IFP status.
 If the appellant does not take any of these actions, the Court of Appeals may dismiss the case.